Header Image

 It helps an individual to survive if important functions can be controlled alternatively by different brain regions (redundancy).
 Functions that are lost (e.g. if a brain region is damaged by a stroke) can therefore be taken over by other brain regions (flexibility).

-Without another brain region taking over the control of the impaired function, it would be possible to compensate for the deterioration or total loss of a function by shifting survival strategies to increased use of other abilities (behavioral change).
+Without the control of the impaired function being taken over by another brain region, it would be possible to compensate for the deterioration or total loss of a function by shifting survival strategies to increased use of other abilities (behavioral change).
 However, it is much easier to maintain a behavior that has already been successfully learned by maintaining important functions because they are represented by more than just one brain region and only the control of the function has to be relearned.

 This also explains the difficulties in attributing certain functional impairments to defects in specific brain regions.
 This applies in particular to mechanisms that do not represent a specific bodily function.

-The problems associated with ADHD relate more to mechanisms for the long-term regulation of behavior and cannot be attributed to specific hardware defects in individual brain regions.
+The problems that exist in ADHD tend to concern mechanisms for the long-term regulation of behavior and cannot be attributed to specific hardware defects in individual brain regions.

 1. Pissadaki EK, Bolam JP (2013): The energy cost of action potential propagation in dopamine neurons: clues to susceptibility in Parkinson’s disease.
 Front Comput Neurosci.
 2013 Mar 18;7:13. doi: 10.3389/fncom.2013.00013.
 PMID: 23515615; PMCID: PMC3600574.